Attraction from the Startup Perspective

 To build trust, startup brands should make sure prospects have enough time to get acquainted with them and their thinking.

-Attraction takes time.
+The attraction takes time.
 Selling change requires persistence — and a degree of patience.

 Making Content Rewarding